yogmel/advanced-javascript/README.md

 ```

 #### Prototype Pattern
 A more natural Javascript way to do Object Orientation, using the tools it has natively.
-There is no need to create a constructor function that mimics the classical inheritance.
+There is no need to create a constructor function.

 ```javascript
 var Person = {